BlockSecCA/ubuntu-shell-mcp/tools/LOG_VIEWER.md

 - Filtering: Real-time as you type
 - Search: Instant across all entries
 - Memory: ~2-3x the file size in browser memory
+- Sort: Instant toggle between orders

 ## Troubleshooting

 **"File is too large!
-Maximum size is 1MB"**
+Maximum size is 5MB"**
-- Your log file exceeds 1MB
+- Your log file exceeds 5MB
+- Solution: Use log rotation to create daily archives
-- Solution: Split the file or analyze only recent entries
+- Or: Manually split the file

 **No entries appear after upload**
 - Check browser console (F12) for parsing errors